L2G-Net: Local to Global Spectral Graph Neural Networks via Cauchy Factorizations: Background

 \begin{definition}[Hierarchical graph family (HGF)] Let $\{\mathcal{G}_i\}_{i=1}^m$ be a collection of base graphs.
 A graph $\mathcal{G}$ belongs to the hierarchical graph family $\mathcal{F}(L, \{\mathcal{G}_i\}_{i=1}^m, k)$ if it can be constructed by recursively merging pairs of subgraphs over $L$ levels, where at each level at most $k$ edges (bridge edges) are added between any pair of subgraphs. \end{definition}

-Clearly, every graph belongs to at least one HGF since we can choose each base graph to be a singleton node and add edges one at a time.
-By representing a graph as an HGF, we can formalize the algorithmic complexity of the GFT computation.
-In particular, graphs exhibiting modular or multi-scale structure, which are typical in practice \cite{barthelemy2011spatial}, admit HGFs with small interface sizes, enabling efficient divide-and-conquer processing.
+\chan{Every graph belongs to at least one HGF: choose each base graph to be a singleton node and then add all edges between pairs of nodes.
+HGFs allow us to formalize the algorithmic complexity of the GFT computation: graphs exhibiting modular or multi-scale structure, which are typical in practice \cite{barthelemy2011spatial}, admit HGFs with small cut sizes, enabling efficient divide-and-conquer processing.}

-In this paper, given a graph $\mathcal{G} \in \mathcal{F}(L, \{\mathcal{G}_i\}, k)$, we show that its GFT basis can be factorized into a sequence of Cauchy factors (\cref{thm:cauchy_factorization}), and we provide an $O(n^2 k)$ algorithm to compute this factorization (\cref{th:master-eigen}).
+In this paper, given a graph $\mathcal{G} \in \mathcal{F}(L, \{\mathcal{G}_i\}_{i=1}^m, k)$, we show that its GFT basis can be factorized into a sequence of Cauchy factors (\cref{thm:cauchy_factorization}), and we provide an $O(n^2 k)$ algorithm to compute this factorization (\cref{th:master-eigen}).
 Moreover, for arbitrary graphs, we propose algorithms to identify hierarchies that optimize factorization complexity (\cref{sec:finding_hgf}).
 L2G-Net relies on this factorization, yielding a new class of spectral GNNs that avoids $O(n^3)$ eigendecompositions and introduces local inductive biases (\cref{sec:cauchy_gnn}).